Episodes

 HAT This Week

-We’ll feature these stories—plus, Brian Basting with Advance Trading joins us to review Friday’s grain markets.
-It's all part of the Hoosier Ag This Week Podcast!
+Plus, Brian Basting with Advance Trading reviews the grain markets and Andy Eubank shares the closing numbers from Friday's trade.
+That's all part of the Hoosier Ag This Week Podcast!

 1